harshil070/BSE_GCR_Portfolio/index.md

 <iframe width="560" height="315" src="[[https://www.youtube.com/embed/CaCazFBhYK](https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ)]([https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ](https://youtu.be/3CqvFKtBGkU?si=nbu1ccYaDJCIofzJ))s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my first mile stone I've completed making my circiut for my controller and my car.
+The car uses Arduino Uno which is then connected to the H-bridges and the breadboard with the DSD blue tooth module
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far